apify/apify-client-js/docs/index.md

 Some actions can't be performed by the API itself, such as indefinite waiting for an Actor run to finish (because of network timeouts).
 The client provides convenient `call()` and `waitForFinish()` functions that do that.
 If the limit is reached, the returned promise is resolved to a run object that will have status `READY` or `RUNNING` and it will not contain the Actor run output.

-[Key-value store](https://docs.apify.com/platform/storage/key-value-store) records can be retrieved as objects, buffers, or streams via the respective options, dataset items can be fetched as individual objects or serialized data and we plan to add better stream support and async iterators.
+[Key-value store](https://docs.apify.com/platform/storage/key-value-store) records can be retrieved as objects, buffers, or streams via the respective options, dataset items can be fetched as individual objects or serialized data.

 ```js
 const { ApifyClient } = require('apify-client');